Vyral/base-template/_posts/2021-07-08-fha-announcement.md

 This will open up a lot of opportunities for first-time homebuyers who are carrying student debt and who otherwise, in the past few years, would not have been able to buy a house.

-If you have student debt and want to find out more about buying a house or see if you qualify now, give us a call at 704-626-2479 or visit us online at [thewhitegroup.com.](thewhitegroup.com.){: target="_blank" rel="noopener"}
+If you have student debt and want to find out more about buying a house or see if you qualify now, give us a call at 704-626-2479 or visit us online at&nbsp;[thewhitegroupblog.com](https://thewhitegroupblog.com/).